hpe-dev-incubator/hpe-dev-portal/content/blog/why-is-redfish®-different-from-other-rest-apis-part-2.md

 ## Swordfish® integration

 Very quickly after the publication of the first version of Redfish in 2015, the SNIA, which develops data standards, created an extension of Redfish dedicated to storage and called Swordfish®.
 Figure 10 shows the headers of a response to a request on a logical volume.
-The Link header points to a subdirectory dedicated to Swordfish® on the DMTF site.
+The Link header points to a sub-directory dedicated to Swordfish® on the DMTF site.
 Most storage-related schemes are developed by the Storage Networking Industry Association (<a href="https://www.snia.org/" target="_blank">SNIA</a>) and hosted by the DMTF.
 A great example of cooperation between standardization organizations!

 ![ Link to Swordfish® URL](/img/fig10-swordfishschema.png " Link to Swordfish® URL")